Spain Student Visa

 What is included in the Spain student visa service?

-The service covers route fit, enrolment review, economic-means evidence at 100% IPREM, health-insurance planning, the student work allowance, consulate-visa sequencing, TIE tracking, and a studies-to-work handoff.
+The service covers route fit, enrolment review, economic-means evidence at 100% IPREM, health-insurance planning, work-rights classification, consulate-visa sequencing, TIE tracking, and a studies-to-work handoff.
 Legal and tax advice remain with the relevant specialists.

 How much money do I need to show?